SudipSarkar1193/Digital-Nurture-4.0-JavaFSE/Week8_Git/1. Git-HOL/README.md

 - **Configured Git:** Set up my user.name and user.email.

-- **Set Default Editor:** Configured Git to use Notepad++ as the default editor for commit messages.

 - **Initialized a Repository:** Created this local repository using git init.

 - **Created a File:** Added the welcome.txt file to the project.